MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

 > - Create an application to send events to the eventstream.
 > - Add a KQL Database destination to the eventstream.
 > - Verify data in the KQL database.
-> - Build near-real-time Power BI report with the event data ingested in the KQL database.
+> - Build a near-real-time Power BI report with the event data ingested in the KQL database.

 ## Prerequisites